After many years of development, FP Complete is very happy and

 ide-backend-client with support for both Emacs and Atom.
 Chris has

 put together a screencast of his Emacs integration:

 We also have an early prototype tool at FP Complete for

 inspecting a code base and getting type information, based on

 Open sourcing this library is just the first step.

 I'm excited to hear everyone's thoughts on this library, and

-Do you like this blog post and need help with industrial Haskell, Rust or DevOps?
+Do you like this blog post and need help with DevOps, Rust or functional programming?
 Contact us.